Gopal-Khadka/GameHub2/README.md

 ## Showing a Skeleton For Genres

 We can simply shows the skeletons while the genres list are being fetched to the website similar to the gamecards.

+## Showing Games based on Genres

+We need to make use of the side-bar to show games based on the genres selected.
+The RAWG api allows us to specify the genre while requesting for the games.
+Genre's slug can be used to specify the genre when fetching games.

+Then we simply need to use `selectedGenre()` state to keep track of the selected Genre.
+The game cards will be re-rendered with new games.